 Congratulations to our 2015 Vinson Orthodontics $500 Scholarship Winner: Matthew Cherry!

-Matthew graduated from West Johnston High School with a weighted cumulative GPA of 4.7941.
+Matthew graduated from West Johnston High School in 2015.
 His class rank was 6 out of 307.
 Throughout his high school career, Matthew has been involved in many activities and organizations within his school and the community such as Science Olympiad, JOCO teen drivers, SADD, NHS, Mathletes and Spirit Club.
 He has received many honors and recognition such as AP Scholar, National Honor Society and 1st place in state for Service Learning Project.
 Matthew will attend North Carolina State University in the fall.
 He is the recipient of several scholarships including: Chancellor’s Leadership Scholarship, Reece Cup Scholarship and the Lifelong Learning Scholarship.

 A few months ago, I saw a lady at the grocery store.
 She had two shopping carts loaded with groceries.
 As I stood behind her in line, I heard her say that she did not have enough money to pay for all of her items.
 I looked up at the screen and realized she owed about eighteen dollars.
 Without asking, I pulled out a twenty dollar bill and handed it to the cashier.
 She was searching through her cart, looking for items she was going to put back so she could pay for everything.
 When she looked up and realized that someone had taken care of her bill, she began to tear up and a smile appeared on her face.
 She turned around and said “Thank you!”
 When I was finished getting my few items, I escorted her to the parking lot, pushing her second cart.
 She gave me a hug and told me that she was struggling with money since her husband had passed away a few months ago.
 I just smiled and hugged her back.